-Thank you for posting your enquiry on workingmums.co.uk.
+Thank you for posting your enquiry about changing working hours on workingmums.co.uk.
 I am an employment law solicitor and I would be happy to provide you with some outline advice to your problem.
 From what I understand, your existing terms and conditions state that you are to work for your employer for 16 hours per week on Thursdays and Fridays of each week.
 Your employer has asked you to change your hours up to 20 hours per week working five days per week.

 However, the hours they have proposed do not fit around your childcare responsibilities.
 Unless you have already given your consent to a variation of your contractual hours of employment, your employer cannot make you work the hours which they are suggesting.
 Your employer must first obtain your mutual consent before they can lawfully change your hours from working the two days per week as per the existing arrangement to the new proposed arrangement.
 The only way your employer could make such changes is by way of consultation but they would have to show that such consultation was necessary in order to vary terms and conditions due to economic, business reasons, all of which must be objective and justifiable.